mccright/rand-notes/Commercial_Surveillance_Notes.md

 #### What is the purpose of this file?
-These notes are in support of a still-vaguely-imagined recreational software project that would make some of information about Internet surveillance vendors available via API, browser, or both.
+These notes are in support of a still-vaguely-imagined recreational software project that would make some of information about Internet surveillance vendors (or some of those *real* organizations who decided to monitize data about you as a new revenue stream) available via API, browser, or both.
 It may also have an *informing* role for any reader.

 #### Who might care?
 * Forensic technicians and blue teams.